The following information reflects OOIFB 2017 actions.

 - Metrics reviewed by PMO and discussed by NSF and OOIFB during May 2019 meeting.

-- User Metrics are on the agenda for discussion at the November 2019 OOIFB meeting.
+- User Metrics were discussed at the November 2019 OOIFB meeting.
+A presentation was made by ONC.